srivarinimandali/WebApp-Monitoring-System/README.md

 # 🛠️ WebApp Monitoring System

-This repository provides a complete solution to deploy and monitor a secure, cloud-native Java web application using infrastructure as code on AWS and GCP.
+This repository provides a complete solution to deploy and monitor a secure, cloud-native SpringBoot based Java web application using infrastructure as code on AWS and GCP.

 ---